 The memo (see sample) should include the following information:

 • Position number, title and class code

 • Document recruitment difficulties

 • Desired salary with the calculated percentage

 • Justification for the higher salary

 Complete and route the Request to Pay Above Salary Guidelines memo, if applicable, with approval signatures by the Chair/Supervisor, Dean/Director and Provost/Vice President or designee.
-Deliver the original signed memo to the Employment Office for review/approval by the Director of Human Resources.
+Deliver the original signed memo to the Recruitment Services Office for review/approval by the assistant Vice President of Human Resources.
 This request will be forwarded to Classification & Compensation for review and approval, which may take up to five (5) business days.

-- An Employment Office representative will notify the hiring manager via email when the hiring review has been approved.
+- A Recruitment Services representative will notify the hiring manager via email when the hiring review has been approved.
 At that time, the hiring manager may contact the selected candidate to make a contingent offer of employment which is dependent upon the successful completion of a background check and confirm the starting salary.